Mendy accuser denies thinking about compensation, court told

 The woman replied: “On what date did I do that?

-Ms Laws said: “Why you would you be interested in what he was worth on January 17?”
+Ms Laws said: “Why would you be interested in what he was worth on January 17?”

 Ms Laws QC continued: “Have you a mind to apply for compensation at some point?”